smallmax00/Graph_Region_Boudnary/README.md

 -- Run test.py

 ------------------------------------
- Part of our code is built based on [PraNet](https://github.com/DengPingFan/PraNet), thanks Dr.Dengping for such a good project.
+ Part of our code is built based on [PraNet](https://github.com/DengPingFan/PraNet), thanks Dr.Fan Dengping for such a good project.